Kavarera/AutomaticLamp-IOTProjek/readme.md

 - PIR Sensor: Passive Infrared Sensor for motion detection.
 - LCD I2C 16x2: Liquid Crystal Display for visual output.

+## System Requirements

+This Android application is designed to run on devices with a minimum SDK version of 34 (Android R/11).
+Please ensure that your device meets the following requirements:

+- **Android Minimum SDK:** 34 (Android R/11)

 ## Developers

 This project was developed by a team of two:

 1. [Kavarera](https://github.com/Kavarera)
    - Role: Android Application Developer, IoT Engineer, Firebase Engineer
    - Contact: 123210131@student.upnyk.ac.id

 2. [fchzo08](https://github.com/fchzo08)
    - Role: IoT Engineer, Firebase Engineer, Android Engineer
    - Contact: 123210144@student.upnyk.ac.id

 This project demonstrates the integration of various technologies to create a versatile and user-friendly IoT system for controlling lights.
 Feel free to explore the code and contribute to its development!